sanjay9616/data-structure-and-alogrithms/Searching/Ternary Search/README.md

 **Advantages:**

-1. Binary search is faster than linear search, especially for large arrays. </br>
-2. More efficient than other searching algorithms with a similar time complexity, such as interpolation search or exponential search. </br>
-3. Binary search is well-suited for searching large datasets that are stored in external memory, such as on a hard drive or in the cloud. </br>
+1. Ternary search can find maxima/minima for unimodal functions, where binary search is not applicable. </br>
+2. Ternary Search has a time complexity of O(2 * log3n), which is more efficient than linear search and comparable to binary search. </br>
+3. Fits well with optimization problems. </br>

 **Drawbacks:**

 1. The array should be sorted. </br>
-1. Binary search requires that the elements of the array be comparable, meaning that they must be able to be ordered. </br>
+2. Ternay search requires that the elements of the array be comparable, meaning that they must be able to be ordered. </br>
+3. Ternary Search takes more time to find maxima/minima of monotonic functions as compared to Binary Search. </br>

 <h2><a href="https://github.com/sanjay9616/data-structure-and-alogrithms/blob/master/Searching/README.md"> 🔙 Back</a></h2>